 - Privacy dashboards: Dashboards are being developed by the market, such as by Groupe BPCE's Privacy Centre.
 Developing dashboards however comes with challenges that may need to be looked into.
 Some members have argued that dashboards must be 'read-only', to avoid a situation where one party interferes with the legal basis of another party's data processing (i.e. a data subject cannot grant or remove consent for one party on another party's website). - European Digital Identity Wallet proposed by the Commission's revision of the eIDAS Regulation could also be useful as a possible consent management tool.
-Consumers could be able to define preferences regarding personal data processing in their digital identity profile which could also address issues facing certain lawful grounds, such as 'consent fatigue'.
+Consumers could be able to define preferences regarding personal data processing in their digital identity profile - which could also address issues facing certain lawful grounds, such as 'consent fatigue'.
 Qualified bots could be used to better inform data subjects of their rights.

 While the possibility of exercising GDPR rights in open finance is crucial, it is important to consider the possible administrative burden of such consent management tools, as well as the potential cost of developing such a tool due to its complexity.
 Beyond consumer tools, the reuse of 'consent forms' could also avoid duplicative requests, lower the costs of attaining consent and facilitate clarity of data consent via a uniform format.
 In this respect, the 'common European data altruism consent form' introduced by the Data Governance Act will use a modular approach allowing for customisation for specific sectors and purposes in the context of altruistic data sharing.22 Furthermore, data minimisation principles may also be facilitated through the employment of new market models for data intermediation, which are based on several ethical data walls and rely directly on open data.
-Namely, the intermediary may access and process open data without knowing the identity of the consumer and later pass on the results to the data user, which will be able to identify consumer but not to access his/her data or use other privacy enhancing technologies (PETs).
-This would also need to be facilitated by the regulatory requirements applicable to the service or product, and the Expert Group is via the Account Servicing Payment Service Provider (data holder).
+Namely, the intermediary may access and process open data user, which will be able to identify consumer but not to access his/her data or use other privacy enhancing technologies (PETs).
+This would also need to be facilitated by the regulatory requirements applicable to the service or product, and the Expert Group is envisaging further work on the matter.
+Such scenario introduces limits to data access and processing.
+Some members argue that the use of such data collections is limited because of data anonymization and data processing.

+21 In specific context of the PSD2 review, the EBA has recently recommended that Payment Service Users (data subject) be allowed to withdraw consent given to the Account Information Service Provider (third party provider) via the Account Servicing Payment Service Provider (data holder).
 See EBA's response to the Call for advice on the review of PSD2.pdf (europa.eu) (June 2022).

-21 In specific context of the PSD2 review, the EBA has recently recommended that Payment Service Users (data subject) be allowed to withdraw consent given to the Account Information Service Provider (third party provider)